rkirov/blog/content/posts/why_lean.md

 If correctness wasn't that big of a deal (especially over established codebases) what good is this type-checking?
 As I learned more about it, the following benefits emerged:

-- TypeScript types power IDEs - turns out whatever the correctness checker needs to connect say the definition of `f` and all call sites to verify that the arguments match the parameter signatures, is the same thing developer tooling needs to allow you to CTRL-click to definition, find all usages, refactor, etc.
+- TypeScript types power other tools - turns out whatever the correctness checker needs to connect say the definition of `f` and all call sites to verify that the arguments match the parameter signatures, is the same thing developer tooling needs to allow you to CTRL-click to definition, find all usages, refactor, etc.
 - TypeScript types are a design language - once you get familiar enough one can use them as an initial language to spec